Peter C. Gøtzsche: Critique of mammography screening

 and Gøtzsche and his coauthors commented on the unilateral retraction that the authors were not involved in.

 In 2012 his book Mammography Screening: Truth, Lies and Controversy was published.
 In 2013 his book Deadly Medicines and Organised Crime: How Big Pharma Has Corrupted Healthcare was published.

 Critique of reviews of HPV vaccine

 At the behest of the Danish Health and Medicines Authorities the European Medicines Agency (EMA) was charged to review data in women concerning use of HPV vaccines and the possible development of rare side effects, namely complex regional pain syndrome (CRPS) and postural orthostatic tachycardia syndrome (POTS).
 EMA's review was issued in November 2015 and found no causal relationship.
 Louise Brinth, a Danish physician who had published observational studies on POTS, subsequently critiqued the EMA review in a detailed rebuttal.
 Gøtzsche supported her and issued a formal complaint to the EMA criticizing their report in May 2018.

 Gøtzsche et al. also found faults with a 2018 Cochrane review of the HPV vaccine.
 The review had judged the vaccine as effective and did not find an increased risk of serious adverse effects.

+Systematic Criticism of Psychiatric Drugs

+In his 2015 book Deadly Psychiatry and Organised Denial, Peter Gøtzsche claims that psychotropic drugs are minimally effective but highly dangerous, stating that 98% of users with mental disorders could discontinue them.
+He believes only a few need short-term antipsychotics or benzodiazepines during acute episodes, with gradual tapering to avoid withdrawal.
+Gøtzsche says national authorities should revise psychiatric guidelines and open discontinuation clinics.

+Flaws in Trials and Concealed Risks

+Gøtzsche reports that trials overestimate benefits due to withdrawal in placebo groups from prior drugs, increasing complications like suicides in antipsychotic studies.
+He claims industry-funded trials hide deaths; his FDA analysis reports antidepressant suicides 15 times higher than reported (14 vs. 5, excluding post-discontinuation cases).

+Increased Mortality

+Gøtzsche states antipsychotics raise dementia mortality by 1% (one death per 100 treated); he reports benzodiazepines double risk in over-55s (one death per 100/year).
+He claims antidepressants add 2%.
+Using Danish data, he reports 3,693 annual deaths in Denmark; he stated in 2015 at least 539,000 deaths in US/EU.

+Dubious Efficacy

+Gøtzsche claims double-blind trials fail due to unblinding; he reports a Cochrane review with active placebo (atropine) showed no tricyclic antidepressant advantage.
+He states fluoxetine/venlafaxine effects lag placebo by days, likely natural remission.
+Gøtzsche reports antipsychotics improve PANSS by 6 (below clinical minimum of 15).
+He claims stimulants for ADHD offer doubtful benefits outweighed by harms, including animal-proven brain damage.